zepfietje/starware/README.md

    This means you're free to use the project, as long as you star its GitHub repository.
    Your appreciation makes us grow and glow up. ⭐
    ```

+## Motivation

+Contributing to open source can be daunting at first, let alone creating and maintaining your own open-source projects.
+Running your open-source project doesn't always feel rewarding, even though it does cost a lot of time and effort.
+That's where Starware comes into play.
+By requiring users of your project to actively show appreciation by starring the GitHub repository, you're directly praised for the work you've done.
+Additionally, it helps promising projects grow, as GitHub stars are the de facto unit of measurement for trending repositories.